 The Bee Awareness Society installs glass observation hives in local schools to provide teachers and students with a “live learning tool.”
 Along with an educational session, an observation hive in a classroom setting provides the inspiration for both creative arts and science learning.

-2017 heralds the third year of the society’s activities.
-The initial, single hive, pilot project has grown exponentially; 20 requests for hives have been received from schools all over the Columbia Basin.
+2019 heralds the fifth year of the society’s activities.
+The initial, single hive, pilot project has grown exponentially; 35 requests for hives have been received from schools all over the Columbia Basin.
 The society has also put observation hives in the Frog Peak Café in Crescent Valley and the Selkirk College Library on Castlegar Campus in order to expand the educational opportunities for those outside the K-12 school system.

 • Responsible stewardship of a healthy environment